Cathy Dewes: Career

 Through her involvement in the Te Reo Māori Society, Dewes helped collect 30,000 signatures for the Māori Language petition presented to New Zealand Parliament in 1972.
 The petition called for the introduction of Māori language in schools.
 Dewes and her peers established Māori Language Day in 1975 which later became Te Wiki o te Reo Māori (Māori Language Week).

 Dewes was a founding member of the Kura Kaupapa Māori schools movement in New Zealand.
 She was chair of Te Runanganui o Kura Kaupapa Māori, the national body for Kura Kaupapa Māori.

 In 1985, Dewes established Te Kura Kaupapa Māori o Ruamata in Rotorua, one of New Zealand's first Maori language schools.
 She has been principal of the school since its inception, including working 10 years in an unpaid role until the school secured government funding.

 Dewes was the first woman in 50 years to be appointed to the Te Arawa Māori Trust Board in 1995.
 Her iwi, Ngāti Rangitihi, supported her appointment and she won her seat.
 This was despite the trustees' objection and a High Court ruling enabled Dewes to be appointed.

 In 2016, Dewes was appointed to the Ministry of Education's Advisory Group to review education funding systems.
 She was appointed to the Te Mātāwai advisory board by Hon Te Ururoa Flavell in the same year.

 Recognition

-Dewes was awarded an honorary doctorate from Waikato University in 2011 in a ceremony attended by 400 of her iwi, whanau and peers.
+Dewes was awarded an honorary doctorate from Waikato University in 2011.
 In the 2011 Queen's Birthday Honours, she was appointed an Officer of the New Zealand Order of Merit, for services to Māori.
 Dewes was interviewed on Radio New Zealand after receiving her Queen's Birthday Honour.

 In 2012, Dewes was featured on Television New Zealand's Waka Huia programme.
-She was also featured on Maori Television's programme, Ngā Tāngata Taumata Rau, in 2016.
+She was also featured on Māori Television's programme, Ngā Tāngata Taumata Rau, in 2016.